bnodnarb/AIRMF/_posts/govern/04-05-01-capturing-stakeholder-feedback.md

 title: GOVERN 5.1
 categories:
   - GOVERN-5
-description: Organizational policies and practices are in place to collect, consider, prioritize, and integrate external stakeholder feedback regarding the potential individual and societal impacts related to AI risks.
+description: Organizational policies and practices are in place to collect, consider, prioritize, and integrate feedback from those external to the team that developed or deployed the AI system regarding the potential individual and societal impacts related to AI risks.
 type: Govern
 order_number: 1
 ---